Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/manufacturing/contoso_motors/ai_inferencing/_index.md

 # Jumpstart Agora - Contoso Motors Web UI & AI Inference

 The Contoso Motor AI inference flow was designed with a Kubernetes-based architecutre in mind, providing a flexible and scalable design that can be easily adapted and extended by our customers.
+This document covers how Contoso Motors implements different AI models depending on the different scenarios.

 ## Architecture